H2020-InFuse/cdff/External/Readme.md

       # Recommended: delete your container when you exit it
       --init --rm \

-      # Mandatory: mount the CDFF's code repository inside your container
+      # Mandatory: mount your local CDFF repository inside your container
+      --volume=/absolute/path/to/CDFF/repository:/where/i/want/it/in/the/container \

+      # Optional: also mount your local CDFF-dev repository if you want to use it
-      --volume=/absolute/path/to/my/git/repository:/where/i/want/it/in/the/container \
+      --volume=/absolute/path/to/CDFF-dev/repository:/where/i/want/it/in/the/container \

       # Mandatory: interactively use a terminal in your container
       --interactive --tty \

-      # And finally: image to use and shell to start
+      # And finally: image to use and shell to start (default bash)
-      h2020infuse/cdff-core:latest bash
+      h2020infuse/cdff:latest [bash]
     ```

     or with an adequately-defined alias: